Kgupi/letsencrypt-dockercloud-haproxy/README.md

   * Define an `OPTIONS` environment variable in the `letsencrypt` service, if you want to pass additional arguments to `certbot` (e.g. `--staging`, `--quiet`, etc.).
-  * Define a `MAIL_GUN_API_KEY` environment variable in the `letsencrypt` service to enable email notifications on certificate renewals.
+  * Define a `MAILGUN_API_KEY` environment variable in the `letsencrypt` service to enable email notifications on certificate renewals.

 Several environment variables are hard coded, and don't need to be defined in your stack file: